Poland 11 days

 Private licensed guides

-Deluxe Hotels in Warsaw, Rzeszow and Krakow
+Deluxe Hotels in Warsaw and Krakow

-First Class Hotels in Bialystok and Lublin
+First Class Hotels in Lublin and Lancut

 Breakfast daily at the hotels